-Council categorises its road infrastructure into urban and rural roads and then further sub-categorises these into sealed and unsealed Council categorises its road infrastructure into urban and rural roads and then further sub-categorises these into sealed and unsealed roads.
+Council categorises its road infrastructure into urban and rural roads and then further sub-categorises these into sealed and unsealed roads.
 All road segments are componentised into formation, pavement, sub-pavement and seal (where applicable).
-Council assumes that environmental factors such as soil type, dimate and topography are consistent arross each segment.
+Council assumes a that environmental factors such as soil type, climate and topography are consistent across each segment.
 Council also assumes a segment is designed and constructed to the same standard and uses a consistent amount of labour and materials.
-Roads including road formations, road pavements, road surfaces, foodpaths and kerbs were revalued by Gavin Body Consulting as at 30 June 2017 and indexation applied by Gavin Body Consulting of 8.66% as at 30 June 2021.
-Since that date to ensure the current values represent fair value, Council have applied an index of 10.355% as at 30 June 2023, using the Producer Price Index.
+Roads including road formations, road pavements, road surfaces, footpaths and kerbs were revalued by Gavin Boyd Consulting as at 30 June 2017 and indexation applied by Gavin Boyd consulting of 8.66% as at 30 June 2021.
+Since that date to ensure the current values represent fair value, Council have applied an index of 10.365% as at 30 June 2023, using the Producer Price Index.

 Council categorises its road infrastructure into urban and rural roads and then further sub-categorises these into sealed and unsealed roads.
 All road segments are then componentised into formation, pavement, sub-pavement and seal (where applicable).
-Council assumes that environmental factors such as soil type, climate and topography are consistent across each segment.
-Council also assumes a segment is designed and constructed to the same standard and uses a consistent amount of labour and materials.
+Council assumes that environmental factors such as soil type, climate and topography are consistent across desegment.
+Council also assumes that environmental factors such as soil type, climate and topography are consistent across desegment.
+Council also assumes that environmental factors such as soil type, climate and topography are consistent amount of labour and materials.

 CRC is based on the road area multiplied by a unit price; the unit price being an estimate of labour and material inputs, services costs, and overhead allocations.
 For internal construction estimates, material and services prices are based on existing supplier contract rates or supplier price lists and labour wage rates are based on Council's Enterprise Bargaining Agreement (EBA).
-Where construction is outsourced, CRC is based on the average of completed similar projects over the last few years.
+Where construction is outsourced, CRC is based on the average of complete d similar projects over the last few years.